Shih Ho / Biting ThroughThunder and Lightning

 ThirdSix

-Bites on old dried meat and strikes on something poisonous.
+Bites on old dried meat And strikes on something poisonous.
 Slight humiliation.
 No blame.

 Small Image